 Snacks at School

 Your child’s classroom teacher can give you more information about snack time, community snack donations, etc. as each classroom handles snack a little differently.
-Please keep in mind that due to students with allergies, many classrooms are “Peanut and Tree Nut Free”.
-Our goal is create an inclusive, allergy aware school environment.
+Please keep in mind that due to students with allergies, many classrooms are “Peanut and Tree Nut Awareness.”
+Our goal is to create an inclusive, allergy aware school environment.

 Student Progress Reports

-New this year: Written progress reports will be sent during two reporting periods: January and June.
+Written progress reports will be sent during two reporting periods: January and June.
 The chief purpose of reporting student progress to parents it to provide the information necessary for a solid working relationship between school and the home in guidance of the student.
 Parents will be kept informed about the growth and progress of their children in all aspects of school curriculum, including observed student behaviors in the intellectual, emotional, physical and social development areas.

 If absolutely necessary, with teacher permission and supervision, students may call home at appropriate times.
 Students may also be directed by teachers to call home in order to report their own school successes and areas for growth.
 The telephone in the Office is also available for visitors to the building.
 Messages to students must be telephoned to the office by 2:15 pm to allow adequate time for delivery.
 Please limit these, as every call to a classroom interrupts valuable teaching time.